bojeryd91/bojeryd91.github.io/_posts/2020-08-13-macro-finance-glossary.md

 $$ \text{haircut} = \frac{\text{market price} - \text{value as collateral}}{\text{market price}}.$$

+**Hawkish vs dowish (monetary policy) --** A hawkish policy stance is one that focuses on keeping inflation in control or at some certain level.
+This is often contrasted to *dowish* policy, where policymakers put more weight on other variables such as unemployment.

 **High-yield bond --** a bond with a lower credit grade than an investment-grade bond.
 The yield is therefore higher.
 Also known as **junk bond**, or **non-investment bond**.